Description

 The FortiManager can be operated as a local FDS server when it is in a closed network with no internet connectivity.

-FortiManager configuration in the GUI under FortiGuard -> Settings looks like that:
+The FortiManager configuration in the GUI under FortiGuard -> Settings looks like this:

 Upload Options for FortiGate/FortiMail manually.

-Packages and Database: it is possible to upload AV/IPS packages, web filter databases, and email filter databases that are already downloaded from the Customer Service & Support portal on your management computer.
+Packages and Database: It is possible to upload Antivirus/IPS packages, web filter databases, and email filter databases that are already downloaded from the Customer Service & Support portal on the management computer.

-Service License: Select to import the FortiGate or FortiSOAR license.
-Browse for the file on the management computer, or drag and drop the file onto the dialog box.
+Service License: Choose to import the FortiGate or FortiSOAR license.
+Browse for the file on the management computer, or drag and drop the file into the dialog box.

 set status disable